giladbbn2/WalkSensorAPI/README.md

 __Testing:__

-For the purppose of testing a fresh vm with ubuntu 20.04 was created, for which ufw was disabled. docker was installed using the convenience script here: https://get.docker.com/ docker compose:
+For the purpose of testing a fresh vm with ubuntu 20.04 was created, for which ufw was disabled. docker was installed using the convenience script here: https://get.docker.com/ docker compose: